Frobenius manifold structures on the spaces of abelian integrals: Preliminaries and the main construction

 \subsection{Organization of the paper}

 In the next section we shall make the ideas above precise, thus constructing a pencil of connections on $\hat\A$.
-In~\S\ref{IdenStr} we prove that the pencil of connections gives rise to Frobenius structures on some open subsets of $\hat\A$ and calculate these Frobenius structures explicitly.
-Finally, we present the relation between our construction and that of~\cite{Krichever1,Krichever2}.
+In~\S\ref{IdenStr} we prove that the pencil of connections gives rise to Frobenius structures on some open subsets of $\hat\A$ and calculate these Frobenius structures explicitly, then we present the relation between our construction and that of~\cite{Krichever1,Krichever2}.
+In~\S\ref{sectmulti} we generalize our setup to the multi-pole case.
+In~\S\ref{PrimitiveSections} we discuss the choices involved in the construction of Frobenius manifolds from the pencil of connections.